 It’s easy to get into the cycle of buying a new phone as soon as your contract ends, but is it always necessary?

-Once your contract has ended, your phone is paid off which means you can simply switch to a SIM-only deal which is much cheaper because you’re just paying for the data, texts and minutes you need.
+Once your contract has ended, your phone is paid off.
+This means you can simply switch to a SIM-only deal, which is much cheaper because you’re just paying for the data, texts and minutes you need.
+Keeping your existing phone is a great way to save money.

 SIM-only plans are really flexible and usually on a rolling 30 day basis.
 So, if you decide to swap your phone a couple of months down the line, you won’t have to wait for a lengthy contract to end.